 City South Tram Line Replacement Project

-The City South Tram Line Replacement project will replace the existing tracks along King William Street between Victoria Square (at the intersection of Gouger and Angas streets) and South Terrace.
-The City South tram stop at the intersection of Sturt/Halifax streets and King William Street will also be replaced as part of the project.
-Some modifications to existing traffic arrangements and car parking will also be required as part of the project, in order to accommodate the dedicated tram corridor.
+The City South Tram Line Replacement project replaced the existing tracks along King William Street between Victoria Square (at the intersection of Gouger and Angas Streets) and South Terrace.
+The City South tram stop at the intersection of Sturt/Halifax Streets and King William Street was also replaced as part of the project.
+Some modifications to existing traffic arrangements and car parking were also required to accommodate the dedicated tram corridor.

-Replacing the City South tram tracks
+New City South Tram tracks

-Replacing the City South Tram Stop
+New City South Tram Stop